cps-sei/dmplc/docs/tutorial/README.txt

 example-13d: Like example-13c but we added some heavy computation to the MOVER thread to show the bad effect of deadline misses.

+example-13e: This example has four nodes moving from one side of the grid to another.
+They take turns to move, thus avoiding collision, using a global variable to coordinate this movement.

 Subdirectories:
 --------------